-It is the responsibility of the superintendent, or designee, to ensure the study of religion in the schools in keeping with the following guidelines:
+It is the responsibility of the superintendent [or designee] to ensure the study of religion in school is in keeping with the following guidelines:

 - The proposed activity must have a secular purpose.

 - The primary objective of the activity must not be one that advances or inhibits religion.